11ty/11ty-website/src/docs/plugins/serverless.md

 ---
 ```

 These objects can be set anywhere in the data cascade (even inside of [Computed Data](/docs/data-computed/)).

 Here’s an example of a serverless URL for our `possum` serverless function.
 Any requests to `/dynamic-path/` will now be generated at request-time.

+{% callout "info", "md" -%}
-`build` is the only reserved key in a `permalink` Object.
+**NOTE:** `build` is the only reserved key in a `permalink` Object.
 If you want your template to continue to be built at build-time, use the `build` key.
+{% endcallout %}

 The following is functionally equivalent to `permalink: /build-generated-path/`:

 ```yaml
 ---